verrazzano/docs/content/en/docs/uninstall/backup/prerequisites.md

 draft: false
 ---

 Verrazzano provides [Velero](https://velero.io/docs/v1.8/) and [rancher-backup](https://rancher.com/docs/rancher/v2.5/en/backups/) for backup and recovery at the component and platform level.
+Verrazzano also incorporates [MySQL operator](https://dev.mysql.com/doc/mysql-operator/en/) to perform mysql backups and restores.
 Use the following instructions to enable and configure these components in your environment.

 **NOTE**:  The backup functionality for OpenSearch can be used only if the components are enabled explicitly in the Verrazzano CR.